-Composition and working of the remuneration committee (pursuant to article 123-bis.2.d) of the CFA)
+Composition and functioning of the remuneration committee (pursuant to article 123-bis.2.d) of the CFA)

-The remuneration committee appointed by the board of directors on 28 April 2021 comprises three nonexecutive independent directors, Cinzia Donalisio (chairperson), Maria Grazia Filippini and Marina Manna.
+The remuneration committee appointed by the board of directors on 18 April 2024 comprises three non-executive independent directors, Cinzia Donalisio (chairperson), Marina Manna and Mario Cesari.
 On the same date, the board of directors checked that all the committee members had experience and familiarity with financial or remuneration policies deemed adequate by the board at the time of appointment.